redpmorg/iCors/README.md

 This is a javascript method with no AJAX or Proxy Domain or JSONP to share cookie between different domains.

-aa_domain and bb_domain - clients domain no matter who they are cc_domain - cental domain where the cookie will be stored
+aa_domain and bb_domain - clients domain no matter who they are

+cc_domain - central domain where the cookie will be stored

 # Knowing Issues